Safeguarding for Parents

 If you cannot attend the meeting, you can share your views with the chair in writing or by telephone in advance and the chairperson will make sure these views are shared in the meeting.

 The professionals will decide whether your child needs a Child Protection Plan.
 This plan will outline what needs to happen to make your child safe.
-The plan will also say what might happen the plan isn’t working.
+The plan will also say what might happen if the plan isn’t working.

 If your child is made subject to Child Protection Plan, there will be review meeting after three months to see if progress has been made and whether a Plan is still needed.
 You will get a record of the meeting afterwards.